 Our plan of operation is to continue our product development in our two focus areas of prenatal genetic testing and infectious disease detection with a goal toward eventually bringing FDA approved products to market.
 We anticipate that Tr-DNA analysis will become a platform technology for development of tests for the monitoring of tumor and pre-cancerous progression and post-treatment screening for tumor re-growth conditions.
 The initial opportunities for diagnostic test development are gastro-intestinal tumors, including colorectal cancer, liver cancer and pancreatic cancer.
 Because cancer detection and monitoring studies are long and expensive, we are actively seeking academic-based researchers who are funded to perform evaluations of new cutting-edge technologies.
 In this way we expect to progress our understanding of cancer detection and monitoring with little or no cost to us.
 We believe that our Tr-DNA technology can also be used to monitor organ transplant patients.
 Because organ rejection is marked by early death of cells, we believe that an early indication of rejection can be identified by measuring a unique series of genetic markers of the organ donor that can be detected in random urine samples of the organ recipient.
-Because organ transplant monitoring used to prevent organ rejection.
+Because organ transplant monitoring is not truly "diagnostic," in the next fiscal year we will begin to explore licensing arrangements with drug companies who manufacture the immune-suppression drugs used to prevent organ rejection.
 If we can conclude a license agreement, this may provide an early source of revenue for us.
 However, there can be no assurance that appropriate strategic partnership or licensing arrangements will be completed in either of these areas.